jhwong18/hadoop-shell-command/Basic_hadoop_admin_tasks.md

 free
 ```

-To reduce usage of swap space, you can minimize usage of swap by playing with swappiness.
+To reduce usage of swap space, you can either remove files from folders (e.g. log files in /var/log) or minimize usage of swap by playing with swappiness.
 You can get current value with command:

 ```
 cat /proc/sys/vm/swappiness